I beg to move,

 I thank my right hon. and learned Friend for that legal advice, which would probably have cost me a fortune in the outside world.
 I am grateful for that clarification.
 The provider should consult those affected on the use of surveillance wherever it is possible to do so.
 It would have to meet the cost not simply of the equipment and the monitoring of it if it is done by a third party, but of the training, staff time, legal advice and consultation activity.
 There is no point in having such a system unless it is monitored and routinely checked.

 The hon.
 Member for Kingston upon Hull West and Hessle (Emma Hardy) spoke compellingly about early years settings.
 I have experience of that, not just as the former early years Minister but as a mother who has been in exactly the situation that she mentioned.
-It certainly rings bells with me—leaving them all screaming their heads off, and five minutes later being told they are all perfectly fine.
+It certainly rings bells with me—leaving children screaming their heads off, and five minutes later being told they are all perfectly fine.
 As she says, that can be very comforting for parents.
 CCTV is not compulsory in early years settings either, but there are many similarities between the two sectors: they are both predominantly run by private companies.
 I hope that early years and residential care businesses see the benefits.

 I have an apology to make to the hon.
 Lady.
 She asked about the letter that we sent, which suggested it might have to be up to the Ministry of Justice to change the law.
 That was incorrect, and we have subsequently sent her a letter clarifying that.
 I apologise.